ValeMX/parco-h1/README.md

 | efficiency2 | The computed efficiency of the transpose routine |
 | bandwidth | The computed bandwidth in B/s of the transpose routine |

-In order to execute the simulations on the local system, ensure that `gcc-9.1.0` is installed and execute the script `start.sh [n] [rep] [threads]`.
+In order to execute the simulations on the local system, ensure that `gcc-9.1.0` is installed and execute the script `start.sh [n] [rep] [threads]` from the home folder of the repository.
 If no or lower than 3 arguments are passed, the missing ones will be assigned as described before with `start.pbs`.
 At the end of the simulations, the results will be saved in the `results` folder as 2 .csv files: `results_ilp.csv` and `results_omp.csv`.

 In order to execute single programs, ensure that `gcc-9.1.0` is installed and comile using the following commands based on the desired source file: